worldbank/gld/CONTRIBUTING.md

 document about it](https://help.github.com/articles/using-pull-requests).

-Make your pull request be the addition of a single file to the [issues](Issues) directory of this project.
+Make your pull request be the addition of a single file to the [issues](issues) directory of this project.
 Name the file with the same name as your GitHub userid, with `.md` appended to the end.
-For example, for the user `danfuzz`, the full path to the file would be `contributors/danfuzz.md`.
+For example, for the user `generic-user`, the full path to the file would be `issues/generic-user.md`.

 Put the following in the file: